Canon EF Lenses – rumours and news

 Rumours and News about Canon Lenses and other lens info

-For several years I’ve been collecting information and links for Canon’s new EF lenses and rumours about even newer ones.
+For several years I’ve gathered information and links for Canon’s new EF lenses and rumours about new ones.
 I’ve also written numerous articles and reviews covering lenses and photography related issues.

 New lenses – facts, rumours and speculation